data-tamer2410/Data-Science-Portfolio/README.md

 # Data Science Portfolio
-Here you will find my data science projects.

 Welcome to my Data Science portfolio!
 Here you can find my projects related to data analysis, machine learning, and data visualization.

 ## Projects